 The wonderful part about a Patagonian summer is the days are so incredibly long so much so you can be on horseback until 7pm at night and its still light.
 Eager as we can be, we went for our first introductory ride that afternoon.
 With all of my globetrotting rides there is always a introductory ride so horse and rider can get to know each other before committing to each other for the riding holiday.

-The next five days we fell into a beautiful rhythem of riding every day rain, hail or shine.
-To tell you the truth, we had cracking weather for the entire time we were there and you’ll see with the photos.
-We were all mounted in traditional Chilean saddles and were as comfortable as if a armchair was strapped to your horses back.
+The next five days we fell into a beautiful rhythm of riding every day rain, hail or shine.
+To tell you the truth, we had cracking weather for the entire time we were there as you’ll see in the photos.
+We were all mounted in traditional Chilean saddles and were as comfortable as if an armchair was strapped to our horse’s back.

 I rode a selection of horses, this I always try to do, to make sure that there is a good range of horses suitable for guests of every ability.
 The horses definitely got my tick of approval.
 They were forward moving, soft in the mouth, alert but not silly, happy to be at the front of the group or at the back taking photos, and all keen-as-mustard to jump anything you pointed their nose towards.

 This is what I adored about this ride, I love to cross-country jump and every paddock we rode through there were fallen trees begging to be high jumped.
 Our host Natalia has the same penchant for jumping and speed as I do, so it was incredibly fun to tear around the paddocks leap-frogging over logs.
 For most of the trip I was on a smashing 15hh grey gelding known as Vodka and I adored him, you didn’t have to ask twice for him to jump over something and he always had his ears pricked looking for action.